AutoCAD Features | 2025 New Features | Autodesk

 Tables

 Apply formulas, link to Microsoft Excel spreadsheets, and create tables with data and symbols.
-Automatically import data to tables using features such as Count.
+Automatically import data to tables using features like Count.

 Text settings